-The recommended infrastructure projects include both the Primary Project that is divided into 10 segments as well as other active transportation recommendations in the areas adjacent and close to SR-158.
-The Primary Project and its 10 segments are laid out as cutsheets which contain vital conceptual improvement alternatives and planning-level recommendations that can be further evaluated through future design and engineering efforts.
+The recommended infrastructure projects include both the primary improvement concept that is divided into 10 segments as well as other active transportation recommendations in the areas adjacent and close to SR-158.
+The primary improvement concept and its 10 segments are laid out as cutsheets which contain vital conceptual improvement alternatives and planning-level recommendations that can be further evaluated through future design and engineering efforts.
 The end of this chapter includes programs that support active transportation such as education campaigns, community events, or metrics tracking.